-The kids were divided into two teams, handed blasters loaded up with white vinegar and given strict instructions on where and where not to fire them; then they set to work!
+The kids were divided into two teams and handed blasters loaded up with white vinegar.
+We also gave strict instructions on where and where NOT to fire them… Nobody wants vinegar in the eye.

-As the kids squirted the frozen blocks, the baking soda and vinegar reacted together to produce foaming eruptions that eventually freed the figures from their carbonite-y prison (with a little bit of help poking and bashing with forks – that carbonite was frozen good!)
+As the kids squirted the frozen blocks, the baking soda and vinegar reacted together.
+Foaming eruptions eventually freed the figures from their carbonite-y prison.
+Admittedly with a little bit of help poking and bashing with forks – that carbonite was frozen good!

-The winning team got first pick from a bag of Star Wars chocolates and sweets, before both teams got to destroy a frozen Death Star to finish off the activity.
+The winning team got first pick from a bag of Star Wars chocolates and sweets.
+Then both teams got to destroy a frozen Death Star to finish off the activity.

-I recommend reading Fun-A-Day’s excellent ‘Rescue Han Solo Lego science experiment’ for full instructions on how to mix up baking soda and water.
+I recommend reading Fun-A-Day’s excellent ‘Rescue Han Solo Lego science experiment’.
+This will give you full instructions on how to mix up baking soda and water.

-I added a little more water than she suggests in an effort to make the baking soda go further, and we did find later that the vinegar couldn’t completely free all of the figures.
-Sticking to her 3:1 baking soda/water ratio might get better results – though we still got a good fizz and had fun chipping and hammering the remaining carbonite away.
+I added a little more water than she suggests in an effort to make the baking soda go further.
+We did find later that the vinegar couldn’t completely free all of the figures.
+Sticking to her 3:1 baking soda/water ratio might get better results .
+Though we still got a good fizz and had just as much fun chipping and hammering the remaining carbonite away.

-I found mixing in some of G-Man’s kid-safe silver poster paint was a great way to get a convincingly carbonite-esque colour.
-I also added glitter to the first couple of batches, but it didn’t really work in the dense mix so I didn’t bother after that.
+Mixing in some kid-safe silver poster paint was a great way to get a convincingly carbonite-esque colour.
+I also added glitter to the first couple of batches.
+But it didn’t really show up as the mix is so dense, so I didn’t bother with later batches.